aa-ahmed-aa/SyliusBotPlugin/README.md

     Verify Token : SYLIUSVERIFY
     ```

+8. login to sylius admin dashboard and got to `Messenger` tab and click on update
+    - in this step your presistent menu and get started button yould be updated on the facebook page
+    - make sure the persistent menu criteria is fulfilled [here](https://developers.facebook.com/docs/messenger-platform/send-messages/persistent-menu/#set_menu)

-8. Open your page and start talking to you bot
+9. Open your page and start talking to you bot